 By Brad Benson

+I’m always looking for travel and packing tips.
 I’m typically a pretty light traveler, but there are a few things that I insist on carrying along.
-These items aren’t necessities, but I find having them creates an exponentially more enriching travel experience …and they’re easy to fit!
+These items aren’t necessities, but I find having them creates an exponentially more enriching travel experience …and they’re easy to fit inside a suitcase!

 - Dryer Sheets